 - Nice graphics are a must!
 From a featured image that appears on your main Blog page and at the beginning of your full post to images within the post (or page), they all help draw attention to the material, keep readers engaged, and give readers something visually appealing to share on social media.
 Whether you create your own graphics (via PicMonkey, Canva, Illustrator, or PhotoShop), hire someone to do so, or simply use attractive, post-appropriate photos, they can all help keep your posts interesting and visually appealing.
 Be sure to keep it legal and only use images and graphics you have the right to use.

-The last piece of anatomy is the opt-in (well, ALMOST the last piece).
+- The last piece of anatomy is the opt-in (well, ALMOST the last piece).
 There’s a good chance that most of the people reading your posts or pages aren’t actually on your email list.
 They may have seen your post on social media or had a friend send it to them.
-Having an opt-in area right below your post is a great way to capture the reader before they leave your site.
+Having an opt-in area right below your post is a great way to capture readers before they leave your site.
 Give people an opportunity (or, multiple opportunities around your site) to sign up for your list so they can receive your posts and other important information – delivered straight to their inbox.

 Set your website up for SEO success!